 What Does Digital Accessibility Cost?
 It Depends on Your Website.

-For many businesses, one of the biggest barriers to digital accessibility is the fear of how much it might cost.
+For many businesses, one of the biggest barriers to digital accessibility is concern over how much it might cost.

 Why Does Digital Accessibility Matter?